-Keeping personnel and equipment safe, you will be trained to assess, control and extinguish fires whilst providing aid at crash sites.
+Keeping personnel and equipment safe, you will be trained to assess, control and extinguish fires also providing first aid as a Co-Responder as well as extracting casualties at vehicle accidents both domestically and on operations.

 About the role

-As an Emergency Responder, your job is to protect Army and civilian personnel and equipment from fire and fire hazards.
-Army Emergency Responders are provided with world class equipment and trained to the highest standard of fire fighting techniques responding to emergencies within the camp or the local area if needed.
+As an Emergency Responder, your job is to protect Army and Civilian personnel and equipment from fire and fire hazards.
+Army Emergency Responders are provided with world class equipment and trained to the highest standard of fire fighting techniques responding to emergencies within the camp and the local area when needed.

 Job on base

 A typical shift for an Army Emergency Responder might involve trade training, fire safety promotion, physical training, as well as the servicing and maintenance of equipment.
 When on duty, you could be called out to an emergency at any moment; Army Emergency Responders are used as first responders to fires or accidents on camp and within the local area.
-You will also ensure that the camps have adequate fire fighting equipment and that any hazardous substances are stored correctly.
+You will also have the opportunity to compete in UFBA events such as the Combat Challenge and Road Crash Rescue.

 Job on deployment